Money extortion, electronic extortion, and cyber or Internet extortion happen every now and then.

 A good way to stop extortion or prevent someone from blackmailing you is to keep your Facebook page and other social media sites private, and check the security settings frequently to make sure you are protected.

 Thus, to avoid being extorted money, be careful what you share with the public via social media, since an enterprising criminal or an ex-partner with ill intent could put the pieces together and find a way to blackmail or extort you.
 Sharing personal details on social media is always a risk, so think before you post.

 In some cases a criminal who tries to extort money from you will have real harmful information to reveal, but in other cases they will just be bluffing.

 How you approach the extortion attempt may depend in large measure on how believable the individual's claims are, so it pays to be aware of current scams and the stories of other victims and potential victims.

 There are always plenty of these kinds of scams going around, both online and off.
 They take many forms and pop up in many parts of the country.
 One common extortion attempt involves a caller purporting to be from the FBI, IRS or other governmental authority.
 The caller claims that the victim owes money or has committed a crime, and they demand money to head off the arrest or reduce the charges.

 The fact that the IRS, FBI and other branches of the government do not operate in this manner is one clear sign that these are pure extortion attempts.
 If you are contacted by anyone claiming to be from the IRS, FBI or other government agency, you should contact the police right away to report the attempted crime, to prevent yourself from being extorted.

-We hope you’ll never be a victim of extortion.
-But if you are chosen, don’t be scared.
-You may try the above-mentioned to protect yourself from the threat of extortion.
-If you have experienced this kind of thing, share with us how you handle it, if you don’t mind.
+We hope you'll never be a victim of extortion.
+But if you are chosen, don't be scared.
+You may try the above-mentioned to handle the extortion or blackmail.
+If you have experienced this kind of thing, share with us how you handle it, if you don't mind.